Private Well Water Safety

 • pH level – affects water taste, plumbing, and effectiveness of disinfection.

 Additional tests may be recommended depending on your location, well depth, or nearby land use.
-Regular testing helps prevent health risks and ensures your water
+Regular testing helps prevent health risks and ensures your water is clean and safe for drinking, cooking, and bathing.

 See the following forms from Water Diagnostics in Mequon for information on testing options.